 Shine Lawyers is continuing investigations into chemical contamination of soil and groundwater in and around the Bandiana Military Area.
 Shine Lawyers are investigating whether contamination is due to the use of firefighting chemicals by the Department of Defence containing per- and poly- fluoroalkyls (PFAS).

 The potential class action would be on behalf of members of the Wodonga community who own, or have owned, residential or commercial property in the contaminated area.
 Shine Lawyers are investigating whether the contamination by PFAS has negatively impacted business and land values in Wodonga.

-Investigations are currently underway to determine the extent of land and groundwater contamination from the use of PFAS chemicals around the Bandiana Military Area.
+The Department of Defence are undertaking investigations to determine the extent of land and groundwater contamination from the use of PFAS chemicals in the Bandiana Military Area.
 For more information on the investigations, visit the Department of Defence website.